irajwinder/Pixify/README.md

 ## Features

-- **Search Images and Collection**: Utilize the Unsplash API to search and retrieve images and collections based on user queries.
+- **Search Images and Collections**: Utilize the Unsplash API to search and retrieve images and collections based on user queries.

 - **Pagination**: Implement pagination to efficiently load and display a large number of search results.